mmessous/draft-messous-EAT-AI/draft-messous-eat-ai.md

 - **Training provenance** (dataset, geography, privacy),
 - **Runtime authorization** (capabilities, allowed APIs, slice types).

+This profile does not define a full AI Bill of Materials (AIBOM).
+Instead, it provides a minimal set of **verifiable claims** sufficient for remote attestation and policy enforcement.
+It assumes that richer metadata—such as detailed training data lineage, model cards, or complete dependency graphs—is maintained in external documents (e.g., an AIBOM or SBOM), which may be referenced via claims like `ai-sbom-ref` or a future `ai-bom-ref`.
+Traditional SBOMs remain essential to capture the **software supply chain** (e.g., Python, CUDA, framework versions) on which the AI agent depends.
+This profile complements, but does not replace, those artifacts.

 ## 2. Terminology

 - **AI Agent**: AI agents are autonomous systems powered by Large Language Models (LLMs) that can reason, plan, use tools, maintain memory, and take actions to accomplish goals.
 (PCL: Accoring to OWASP: https://cheatsheetseries.owasp.org/cheatsheets/AI_Agent_Security_Cheat_Sheet.html)